08 Feb Choosing Handles and Knobs for Your Cabinets

 Why would you choose handles?
 Still others prefer the aesthetics of having handles on both cabinets and drawers, and they can offer an added measure of functionality as well—they’re easier to grab.

 Why would you choose both?
-Using handles for drawers and knobs for cabinets can make it even easier to differentiate between drawers and cabinets in the kitchen, and it can add interest to the overall look of your kitchen, as well.
+Using handles for drawers and knobs for shaker and other cabinets can make it even easier to differentiate between drawers and cabinets in the kitchen, and it can add interest to the overall look of your kitchen, as well.

 Whether you go with handles, knobs, or a combination of the two, you’re going to need to make some decisions about style.
 Take look at our page of cabinet knobs and handles for a look at the different styles you’ll have to choose from.